-Winner: Neither WordPress or Wix are perfect in this area, but Wix just shades it due to its automatic, inhouse app and feature updates.
-If WordPress updates, there’s no telling what impact this will have on your site if you use non-compatible plugins.
+Wix wins!
+Honestly, neither WordPress or Wix are perfect in this area, but Wix just shades it due to its automatic, in-house app and feature updates.
+Whereas, if WordPress updates, there’s no telling what impact this will have on your site if you use non-compatible plugins.

 WordPress has an enormous community of users and an overwhelming amount of tutorials to help you.
 Again, there’s plenty of great information out there, but separating the good from the bad isn’t always simple.